EU says No to patent-free vaccines for Africa

 Already a member?

-"We agreed on the importance of ... equitable access to vaccines, medical treatments and health technologies," EU foreign-affairs chief Josep Borrell also told press.

-"We recognised, everybody does, that there is an unbearable vaccination gap that has to be closed ... between Africa and Europe," he added.
+"We recognised, everybody does, that there is an unbearable vaccination gap that has to be closed ... between Africa and Europe," EU foreign-affairs chief Josep Borrell also told press.

-And the problem was "not only a moral duty", Borrell noted, given scientific warnings that new Covid variants could develop in Africa, where just 5 percent of people have been inoculated, and bounce back to Europe.
+And fixing the problem was "not only a moral duty", Borrell added, given scientific warnings that new Covid variants could develop in Africa, where just 5 percent of people have been inoculated, then bounce back to Europe.

-But for its part, the African Union (AU) had wanted a much higher level of ambition.
+But for its part, the African Union (AU) had wanted a higher level of ambition.

-It had called for EU backing for "a targeted and time-limited Trips Waiver" at an upcoming WTO meeting in November in earlier drafts of the communiqué, seen by EUobserver.
+It had called for EU backing for "a targeted and time-limited Trips Waiver" on vaccines in earlier drafts of the communiqué, seen by EUobserver.

 Trips stands for "trade-related aspects of intellectual-property rights".